Cool Things we built with Fuuz - Episode 1 (12.5.2025)

 • The Integration Tenant pattern for scalable iPaaS

-• Legacy Data Collection & Labeling modernization on Fuuz (QAD)
+• A Legacy Data Collection & Labeling modernization on Fuuz (QAD)

 • New Platform Features: Data Model Custom Fields, Timer element, Duration scalers, and Flow/Screen substitutions